We Tested 44 Air Purifiers Over 2 Months — These Were the Best

 This is where the Alen BreatheSmart 75i comes in.
 This mighty purifier cleans up to 2,800 sq ft within an hour, and it’s certified by the Asthma & Allergy Friendly Certification Program.
 It’s marketed as an ideal unit for large open-concept spaces, such as a large kitchen or an expansive dining room.
 Swanson was pleased with the effects this purifier had on her home, noting its effectiveness in a room with high ceilings.
 This is why it has nabbed our pick for the best air purifier for large spaces.

-Swanson tested this out in her living room, an open-concept, 1,400 sq ft space with 20-ft ceilings.
+Swanson tested this out in her living room, an open-concept 1,400-sq-ft space with 20-ft ceilings.
 She noticed that the smells of food and pet dander disappeared when using this.
 Plus, she had less dust when this purifier was running, which is no easy task with that large of a space.

 The biggest thing to watch out for is the noise.
-“We were watching a movie at the time and all of a sudden, it went into ‘high’ mode,” Swanson said.
+“We were watching a movie at the time and all of a sudden, it went into ‘high’ mode,” Swanson says.
 The noise was so disruptive, they couldn’t hear the television.
 After that, she moved the purifier to a different room where the jump in noise level wouldn’t be as troublesome.
-This is also a rather large machine, but you can use different panels, like wood paneling, to customize it to match your aesthetic.
-We love this as a solution and, quirks aside, are confident it's the best option for large spaces.

 air purifier